AlGepe/OmniSnippets_JS/docs/stdCustomJS/nestedVsetter.rst

 I know what you are thinking, but don't worry.
 It might be long, but is definitely not hard [#f1]_.
 It's mostly just a bunch of data, the important lines ar highlighted and at the top.

-The trick behind this is :ref:changing a value setter during calculation<dynamicVsetter>`, here we simply add a condition to the change based on the user selection on another valuse setter.
+The trick behind this is :ref:`changing a value setter during calculation<dynamicVsetter>`, here we simply add a condition to the change based on the user selection on another valuse setter.
 .. warning::
     The use case is the same as in the Chill Drink calculator but the code has been modified to be more (yes!) readable and comply with the style guidelines